Holy Priest Essences — Battle for Azeroth (BfA) 8.3

 Default Choice of Essences

 As a general guideline, assuming you are not required to use a special purpose Essence for a specific encounter, your Essence choice should be:

-- Mythic+**: Spirit of Preservation ( Spirit of Preservation) major; The Ever-Rising Tide ( Overcharge Mana) major, The Well of Existence ( The Well of Existence) and The Crucible of Flame ( Ancient Flame) minor.
+- Mythic+**: Spirit of Preservation ( Spirit of Preservation) major; The Ever-Rising Tide ( The Ever-Rising Tide), Conflict and Strife ( Strife) and The Crucible of Flame ( Ancient Flame) as minors.